Police: 2 dead, 1 wounded in Vegas owner-tenant rent dispute - NewsBreak

 Police: 2 dead, 1 wounded in Vegas owner-tenant rent dispute

-LAS VEGAS -- A landlord argued with his live-in tenants over unpaid rent before opening fire with a handgun in a small house near downtown Las Vegas early Tuesday, killing two women and wounding a man who survived nine gunshots, police said.
+LAS VEGAS — (AP) — A landlord argued with his live-in tenants over unpaid rent before opening fire with a handgun in a small house near downtown Las Vegas early Tuesday, killing two women and wounding a man who survived nine gunshots, police said.

 The shooting suspect, Arnoldo Lozano-Sanchez, 78, surrendered after a one-hour standoff with police who arrived about 12:30 a.m. to find one woman dead outside the pink one-story home and the wounded man coming out the door, said police Lt.
 Ray Spencer.